infobloxopen/terraform-provider-bloxone/docs/resources/td_security_policy.md

 ### Read-Only

 - `created_time` (String) The time when this Security Policy object was created.
+- `dfp_services` (List of String) The list of DNS Forwarding Proxy Services object identifiers.
+For Internal Use only.
 - `id` (Number) The Security Policy object identifier.
 - `is_default` (Boolean) Flag that indicates whether this is a default security policy.
 - `updated_time` (String) The time when this Security Policy object was last updated.